 Make an application to backdate your Council Tax Reduction

 You can do this by writing to the Benefits Team using the contact details below.

-What happens when an application to backdate Council Tax Reduction is made?
+What happens when I make an application to backdate Council Tax Reduction?

-Your application will be considered by the Benefits Team.
-The more information and evidence you give, the quicker a decision can be made.
-It may be necessary to write to you for more information.
+The Benefits Team will consider your application.
+The more information and evidence you give, the quicker the decision.
+We may write to you for more information.
 We may need to ask you to come in for an informal interview.
-Your application will be looked at within 21 days.
-You will be sent a letter telling you of our decision.
-If we have decided that you have not shown good cause, this will be explained in our letter.
-You will then have the right of appeal against our decision.
-For details of how to appeal see appeal against a Council Tax reduction decision.
+We will look at your application within 21 days.
+We will send you a letter telling you of our decision.
+If we decide that you have not shown good cause, we will explain this in our letter.
+You have the right of appeal against our decision.